avantrec/soco-cli/README.md

 ### Importing the API

-Import into your Python code as follows:
+Import SoCo-CLI in your Python code as follows:

 ```
 from soco_cli import api